1. Redshift Credential Setup

 When you set up Redshift, Margin verifies:- Basic connectivity check: Network connection & credential validation

-- Verify user can fully manage the margin schema:
+- Verify user can manage objects in Margin-managed schemas:

 - Table lifecycle (CREATE, INSERT, SELECT, UPDATE, DELETE)